zllang/renderdoc/docs/behind_scenes/vulkan_support.rst

 * RenderDoc assumes that even if multiple GPUs are present, that only one VkDevice will be created and used.
 * RenderDoc captures will in general not be portable between different systems, only currently supporting capture and replay on the same or similar enough machines.

+For more information about RenderDoc's raytracing support see :doc:`raytracing`.

 Android
 -------